ECON 3022 Urban and Regional Economics

 Coordinator John Ablett Opens in new window

-Description Students wishing to enrol in this unit are advised to contact the Unit Coordinator.
-This unit deals with: models of short-run fluctuations of regional aggregates and the economic relations between regions; models of long-run change in regional aggregates and the long-run economic relations between regions; equilibrium models of intra-urban location; optimal models of intra-urban allocation; and optimal allocation of capital to urban land.
+Description Students wishing to enrol in this subject are advised to contact the Subject Coordinator.
+This subject deals with: models of short-run fluctuations of regional aggregates and the economic relations between regions; models of long-run change in regional aggregates and the long-run economic relations between regions; equilibrium models of intra-urban location; optimal models of intra-urban allocation; and optimal allocation of capital to urban land.

 Student Contribution Band HECS Band 4 10cp